LoveDaisy/ice_halo_sim/README.md

 slow performance.
 It is a prototype, on which I test my algorithms.
 Later developing and latest updates will be on C++ codes.
 Also, matlab codes contain some small tools for visualization.

-Details including how to build and run can be found on following pages.
+Details including how to build and run can be found on following pages. *NOTE:* I've stopped developing on matlab codes.
+These are just legacy codes remained here for reference.

 * [C++ codes](cpp)
 * [Matlab codes](matlab)